geoffreytools/free-types/doc/ADTs.md

 <br>

-> As mentioned before, we only need one interface for each arity of `Functor` and `Apply`.
+> As mentioned before, we only need one interface for every arity of `Functor` and `Apply`.
 This is made possible by the fact that our implementation relies on tuples.

 ```typescript
 interface Functor<$F extends Type> extends HKT {